jwAndroid/CoffeeDream/README.md

 ## Introduction
 - This is an app that introduces coffee to start a franchise cafe.
-- I made it for ui study.
+- This code was developed for my education.

 ## Development Environment
 - Android Studio